CenturyLink/Chi/README.md

 # Welcome to Chi

-Chi is a CenturyLink CSS pattern library for building fast, reusable, and consistent responsive interfaces.
+Chi is CenturyLink's design system for building consistent digital products and experiences.

 ## Getting Started